an alternative thought experiment by Nikola Danaylov

 The most powerful stories are stories about things that don’t exist.
 Because our fictive language gave birth to legal fictions, social constructs and imagined realities.
 So much so that today imagined things are more powerful than real things.
 Trees, rivers, fish, animals and even the climate depend on our imaginary constructs for their future survival.
 There is no money, law, justice, inalienable human rights, religion, love, friendship, capitalism, corporations, nations or humanity outside of our common imagination.
 Never-the-less it is such fictitious entities that will decide the fate of the world, ourselves included.

 The more fictitious a story is, the more powerful that story is, provided it has a large enough number of people embracing it.
 Because stories that spread don’t just win – they change the world.
-This is true of Christianity, Islam, Hinduism, and Buddhism as much as it is true of Communism, Capitalism, Humanism, Nationalism, Feminism, Brexit, MeToo or human rights.
-And while not everyone embraces those, the most popular story on our planet is money.
-Because almost everyone accepts and therefore believes in the story of money.
+This is true of Christianity, Islam, Hinduism, and Buddhism as much as it is true of Communism, Capitalism, Humanism, Nationalism, Feminism, Trumpism, Black Lives Matter, Brexit, MeToo or human rights.
+For example, the most popular story on our planet is money.
+Because almost everyone accepts and therefore believes in money.
+But money, regardless of its form – be it gold, bitcoin or paper money like the dollar, is basically trust.
+Trust in a story, which in the case of bitcoin, doesn’t even have a physical representation but is entirely digital – i.e. fictitious.

-Conversely, people who have not embraced or have lost their personal story feel lonely, unmotivated, lack meaning, feel depressed and may even commit suicide.
-While people who have discovered their “calling” have basically found a compelling story and decided to embrace it as their own.
-And when many people embrace the same story we can have large-scale cooperation among millions of humans, who are otherwise all strangers to each other.
-Thus, the power of our civilization is built on the power of stories – our belief in them, our ability to spread them and our ability to support and follow those stories, no matter the cost.
-Therefore, we ought to be very careful rewriting our story because if we destroy our story, we destroy our civilization:
+Conversely, people who have not embraced or have lost their personal story feel lonely, unmotivated, lack meaning, feel depressed and are at risk of suicide.
+But people who have discovered their “calling” have basically found a compelling story and decided to embrace it as their own.
+When many people embrace the same story we can have large-scale cooperation among millions of humans, who are otherwise all strangers to each other.
+Thus, the power of our civilization is built on the power of our stories – our belief in them, our desire to spread them and our willingness to live or die by them.